gregates/gregates.github.io/content/pivot-shorter-fatter-groupby.md

 ![several rows of data in a table with columns Year, Name, Sex, and Count](/baby_names_table.png)

-Let's call Year, Name, Sex, and Count "fields" of our data (because we're going to use the word "column" for something else).
+Let's call Year, Name, Sex, and Count "fields" of our data (because pivot uses the word "column" for something else).

-## Column Uniques
+## Uniques
-A common operation on a column of data is to remove duplicates to produce a shorter column of values that are all unique, with no repetition.
+A common operation on a field of data is to remove duplicates.
 For example, in our baby name data, the Sex field only has two values: it's always either M or F. If we were to compute the unique values for that field, we'd get just two rows.